“Watch out you’re going to need some ice water while reading this book. Can’t wait for more of this series”Amazon Reviewer

-Savannah, trucking company heiress, has learned the hard way that men with money always make the rules… and she’s sick of losing.
-Now, with everything she loves on the line, she’ll do anything to keep her business and family home afloat, even if it means marrying the wrong Sloan.
+Savannah has learned the hard way that men with money always make the rules… and she’s sick of losing.
+Now, with everything she loves on the line, she’ll do anything, even if it means marrying the wrong Sloan.

-Tatum Sloan ruined his chances with Savannah the day he pretended to be his twin brother and slept with her.
-The black sheep of the family, Tatum’s never cared about anything or anyone enough to fight for it… until Savannah.
-Now, unable to deny their connection, he’s determined to prove it’s him—not his wealthy brother—who’s the right cowboy for her.
+Tatum’s never cared about anything or anyone enough to fight for it… until Savannah.
+He knows Savannah will never forgive him, but now she’s desperate and he’s determined to prove it’s him—not his twin brother—who’s the right man for her.

 The woman he was dating had just proposed to him, which was odd, since neither one of them was that drunk, nor particularly fond of each other.